 When I was working, I'd watch the old ladies with dementia plucking aimlessly at their blankets with small scowls on their faces.
-This fragile fingers pulling threads from their blankets and the hems of their sleeves.
+Fragile fingers pulling threads from their blankets and the hems of their sleeves.
 Pulling on the various items around them, they'd spend their days making small noises of discomfort or discontent.
 They'd be fractious when I went in to say hello or when the nursing staff would try to check their IVs or take their vitals.
 By virtue of their advancing dementia they were unable to communicate what was wrong, yet all around them were left in no doubt of their displeasure.
 The advanced nature of their impairment meant that even should they still be able to vocalise their fractured thoughts, they would still be unable to identify the subject of their agitation beyond a vague feeling of restlessness.
 As I sit here typing I understand them only too well.
 Just call me Beryl and pass me a boiled lolly.
 Because this is me today, in all my discontented glory.

 Summer has been exhausting this year.
 More humidity than usual, combined with day after-day of soul sapping 30+C and a broken AC, does not a Dysautonomia-friendly environment make.
 My body is beyond exhausted and truth be told, I can't exactly pinpoint what is making me feel so out of sorts at this point.